 The railway museum was always a firm favourite of ours when my children were younger.
 Such a fantastic place for smalls to roam with lots of trains to explore just a short walk from York train station.

 The Royal Armouries is the UK’s oldest museum and the national museum of arms and armour and houses a collection of over 75,000 objects

 Climb the 199 steps to reach the ruins and to take in the beautiful views.
 Maybe even have fish and chips as a treat once you have got back down the 199 steps.

-I LOVE lavender, I haven’t visited here yet but it is on my list to go and explore this relaxing picturesque farm.
-With lots to offer Nature walks, play area, giant games & maze.
+I LOVE lavender, I haven't visited here yet but it is on my list to go and explore this relaxing picturesque farm.
+With lots to offer Nature walks, a play area, giant games & a maze.
 I’m looking forward to treating myself to some lavender treats from the gift shop.

 We love to go here for a walk all year round with our girls and little dog, the paths are well maintained and easy to get around.
 We’re very lucky to have this place on our doorstep!
 I think Swinsty is the more popular and busier and takes about an hour to get around.

 Let me know where you decided to go with your family and share your thoughts.